Disassembly & Assembly of heads.

 For information on the cylinder base shims, see the CYLINDERS Section 60-3: http://bmwmotorcycletech.info/cylinders.htm

-An article, http://bmwmotorcycletech.info/pistons.htm , has the ORIENTATION of the piston rings, and lots more.
+http://bmwmotorcycletech.info/pistons.htm has the ORIENTATION of the piston rings, and lots more.

-Pistons occasionally are manufactured with the VORN marking and arrow stamped wrongly ...that is, in the reversed position!
-Be SURE you have the piston installed in the correct direction.
-Pistons have the larger top cutout relief for the intake valve.
-Piston pins are also not dead centered in many types of pistons ....that isn't easy for you to measure ....so is just a mention here because the larger cutout always faces the rear on the Airheads.
+Pistons occasionally are manufactured with the VORN marking and arrow stamped wrongly ...that is, in the 180° reversed position!
+Be sure you have the piston installed in the correct direction!
+Pistons have the larger cutout relief for the intake valve, and this larger cutout always faces the rear on the Airheads.
+Piston pins are also not dead centered in many types of pistons ....that isn't easy for you to measure ....so is just a somewhat nerdy mention here.

-I suggest you do NOT! flood the rings, cylinders, nor pistons, with oil during assembly.
-Use AT MOST a dozen drops of the engine oil ON YOUR HANDS, & then wipe your hands onto the piston skirts & rings.
+I strongly suggest you do not flood the rings, cylinders, nor pistons, with oil during assembly.
+Use at most a dozen drops of the engine oil on your hands, & then wipe your hands onto the piston skirts & rings.
 I do it to the cylinder walls too, but only faintly (but all over).
 Excessive oil causes carboning-up, particularly on new rings, & INHIBITS BREAK-IN!
 I like the faintest oil film ...REALLY THIN.

-Install a new oil filter, using the starter (no fuel in carbs so engine will not start) to fill the oil canister area (OIL light goes OUT).
-Start the engine using a minimal amount of 'choke', and within seconds move the rpm to about 3000 & hold it there for maybe 15 seconds, then move it upwards to maybe 3500 or even 4000 ... for perhaps a minute.
+Install a new oil filter, using the starter motor (no fuel in carbs so engine will not start) to fill the oil canister area (oil light goes out).
+Start the engine using a minimal amount of 'choke', and within seconds move the rpm to about 3000 & hold it there for maybe 15 seconds, then move it upwards to maybe 3500 or even 4000 ...for perhaps a minute.
 Turn off the engine after that minute & check for oil leaks.

-As you get ~ 5 miles on the engine, you can begin to use slightly longer stretches before backing off the throttle.
-The idea is for oil to be sucked into the rings & valve guide areas when the throttle is snapped OFF.
+As you get ~ 5 to 10 miles on the engine, you can begin to use slightly longer stretches before backing off the throttle.
+The idea is for oil to be sucked into the rings & valve guide areas when the throttle is snapped off.
+The snapping-off works best if you can do it for at least 3 to 5 seconds.
 It is OK to use a fair amount of throttle, but usually not wide-open throttle (I DO use full throttle for a few seconds, often, if at high altitude, that is, over 5000 feet), and do not use extremely high rpm, absolutely NOT even close to redline!
 After a dozen+ miles, you can move slightly higher in rpm.
 Don't idle the engine for long periods of time.
 NO REDLINE RPM, keep WELL below any yellow area too!
 After a fair amount of miles, stop, turn off the engine, & again check for oil leaks.
 If no leaks, continue your ride.
 As initial break-in continues, you can use higher & higher rpm for short bursts.
-I suggest staying under 5500 for the first 100 miles.
+I suggest staying under 5500 for the first 100 miles, and this applies to ALL sizes of Airheads engines.

 Assembly and break-in; ....in more depth:

-The so-called dry cylinder break-in information was posted quite a few times to the Airheads LIST by Tom Cutter; and I have posted a similar method.
-My method is similar & I am using Tom's posting as a basis for what follows.
+The so-called dry cylinder break-in information was posted quite a few times to the Airheads LIST by Tom Cutter.
+My method is similar (and is shown above).
+I am using Tom's posting as a basis for what follows.
 I have edited it for syntax & clarity.
-What follows is MY method, COMBINED with Tom's method.
-We do NOT noticeably differ much between us.
+Still, what follows is MY method, COMBINED with Tom's method, said somewhat differently than previously.
+We do NOT differ much between us!
+FURTHER, our procedure is nearly the same as BMW posted (via Butler and Smith) decades ago.

-The "Dry cylinder " method does not mean 'don't oil anything'.
-It means don't flood everything with copious amounts of oil on assembly and DO NOT USE SPECIAL ASSEMBLY LUBES FOR THE CYLINDERS & PISTONS & RINGS.
+The "Dry cylinder" method does not mean 'don't oil anything'.
+It means don't flood everything with oil on assembly and do not use special assembly lubes for the cylinders and pistons and rings.
 I use such extreme pressure lubricants only for assembling connecting rod bearings, mains bearings, camshafts, & cam followers.

 Blow dry with compressed air & leave in the sun to dry.
 If you don't have compressed air, use clean, soft and absorbent cotton to dry the cylinder bores.